The Name G‑d

 . . . but suddenly after thousands of years a new name was brought up and is to our surprise as widely spread today as it could be.

-To make matters worse, the term 'G-d' may now signify any monotheistic conception of G-d, including the translations of the Arabic Al**h, Indic Ish**ra, Maasai N**i and Persian Kh**a.
-Should we not ponder why even religions such as Roman Catholicism are perfectly comfortable using this particular name, while stricly avoiding the names 'THEOS' and 'KYRIOS', and even employing directives against the use of the tetragrammaton 'יהוה' - 'YHWH'?
+To make matters worse, the term 'G‑d' may now signify any monotheistic conception of G‑d, including the translations of the Arabic Al**h, Indic Ish**ra, Maasai N**i and Persian Kh**a.
+Should we not ponder why even religions such as Roman Catholicism are perfectly comfortable using this particular name, while stricly avoiding the names 'THEOS' and 'KYRIOS', and even employing directives against the use of the tetragrammaton 'יהוה' - 'YHWH' (without vowels)?

 Justin Martyr (~100 - 165 AD; Apologist; writing from Rome) used in all of his works 595x THEOS (Singular, 289x ΘΕΟϹ nominative, 306x ΘΕΟΥ genitive; excluding 42 plural forms of ΘΕΟΙ, ΘΕⲰΝ and ΘΕΟ) and 304x KYRIOS (ΚΥΡΙΟϹ, ΚΥΡΙΟΥ or ΚΥΡΙΕ including the use as 'master', excluding 3 plural forms of ΚΥΡΙⲰΝ).